deltachat/deltachat-pages/es/help.md

 - By default, compression ensures **fast, efficient delivery** that respects everyone's data limits and storage.
   This is ideal for everyday communication.

-- In regions with worse connectivity, you can choose higher compression at **Settings → Chats → Outgoing Media Quality**.
+- En regiones con una mala conectividad, puedes elegir una mayor compresión en **Ajustes → Chats → Calidad de multimedia saliente**.

 - If you specifically need to send media in its **original quality**, use <img style="vertical-align:middle; width:1.0em; margin:1px" src="../assets/help/paperclip.png" alt="Paperclip"/> **Attach → File** in the chat.
   Please use this method sparingly, as sending original files will significantly increase data usage for you and all recipients in the chat.